-While a well written note shouldn’t need a score, its inclusion makes it easier on the note taker by providing a clear delineation of preferences and allows a more concise note.
-In short, a score provides a clear context for the note and allows the writer to focus on the individual aspects of a wine as opposed to always having to explain why they feel a very good 88 point wine isn’t as good as an outstanding 96 point wine.
+While a well-written note shouldn’t need a score, its inclusion makes it easier on the note taker by providing a clear delineation of preferences and allows a more concise note.
+In short, a score provides a clear context for the note and allows the writer to focus on the individual aspects of a wine as opposed to always having to explain why they feel a very good wine rated 88 points isn’t as good as an outstanding wine rated 96 points.

 The scoring system I use is roughly based on the High School Grading System most US students grew up with, beginning at 50 points and ending at 100 points.
 My scale can be broken up as follows:

 100 to 96 – As good as it gets.
 These wines reach the peak of my personal scale of quality.

 95 to 90 – Outstanding wines.
 These wines are outstanding for their type and are worth the extra effort to seeking out.

 89 to 85 – Very Good to Good.
 These offer real character and can be age worthy.

 84 to 80 – Good to Barely Good.
 While still good, these wines lack character or fail to show a significant number of positive traits.
 Wines in this category can deliver pleasure, particularly with a meal or in a setting where the wine won’t be the center of attention.